 The day of his diagnosis came in March 2015.
 Myself, Shane and Reilly had to attend a meeting with our speech & language therapist and a pediatrician who had never met Reilly before.
 This made me a bit nervous how could she diagnose my child in a 2 hour meeting?.

 The drive to the centre was awkward.
-Reilly kicking off because we were driving down a road that he hadn’t been down before and Shane & I mostly in silence, broken every now and again with a heavy sigh.
+Reilly kicking off because we were driving down a road that he hadn’t been down before and Shane & I mostly in silence, broken every now and again with a heavy tension filled sigh.

 We arrived to cheery faces and a room full of toys, so far so good.
 The first part was mostly play based, they played and interacted with Reilly best they could.
 We were then questioned about Reilly’s behaviour.
 Every answer we gave terrified we’d given the wrong one.
 Had we downplayed some of it? probably.

 Off we went to wait for them to deliberate and deliver their verdict.
 20 minutes felt like 3 hours with constant anxiety and on the edge of a full-blown panic attack.

-As we took our seats back in the pediatricians office where there was no beating around the bush, she was direct and she was honest.
+As we took our seats back in the pediatrician’s office where there was no beating around the bush, she was direct and she was honest.
 Reilly was autistic.
 No more might be, maybe, could be – he was.
 Even though I was expecting this it felt like someone was standing on my heart.
 I could barely breathe and I wanted to run.
 I wanted out of the office and back home to this morning with the maybe’s and could be’s.